Blaine Robbins

 Robbins, Blaine G., Ross L. Matsueda, and Steven J. Pfaff.
 2020.
 "Mapping the Production and Mobilization Functions of Collective Action."
 Socius 6: 1-12.

 Blaine G. Robbins, Steven J. Pfaff, and Ross L. Matsueda.
 "Emotion, Efficacy, and Protest Intentions: Testing a Multilevel Dual Pathway Model of Collective Action."
+Revise & Resubmit at Social Psychology Quarterly.

 Why do people pay taxes?

 This research project develops and tests a model of tax compliance that explains why some citizens fulfill these obligations and others do not.
 Because it is rarely in the interests of citizens to pay taxes, no state has ever allowed pure voluntary tax compliance – all states have used some type of sanction or appeal to non-rational motivations to curb tax evasion.
-We use survey experiments to systematically test our arguments and adjudicate between rational and non-rational sources of tax compliance in the contemporary U.S.
+We use survey experiments to systematically test our arguments and adjudicate between rational and non-rational sources of tax compliance in the contemporary United States

 Robbins, Blaine and Edgar Kiser.
 2018.
 "Legitimate Authorities and Rational Taxpayers: An Investigation of Voluntary Compliance and Method Effects in a Survey Experiment of Income Tax Evasion."
 Rationality and Society 30: 247-301.